Foreign relations of the Arab League: United States

 Interactions between the United States and the Middle East prior to World War II were limited.
 Following the decline of the Ottoman Empire in 1918, diplomatic relations between the US and the Middle East improved, notably due to the former's investments in the modernisation of health care and educational institutions in several member states of what would become the Arab League.
 The US also provided Middle Eastern countries with highly skilled petroleum engineers.
-Other examples of cooperations between the US and the Arab World include the 1928 Red Line Agreement and the unsuccessful Anglo-American Petroleum Agreement issued in 1944, which facilitated American control of energy resources in the Middle East, namely petroleum products, and assured US economic security by preventing the emergence of an significant competitor on the international market.
+Other examples of cooperation between the US and the Arab World include the 1928 Red Line Agreement and the unsuccessful Anglo-American Petroleum Agreement issued in 1944, which facilitated American control of energy resources in the Middle East, namely petroleum products, and assured US economic security by preventing the emergence of a significant competitor on the international market.
 The 1928 Red Line Agreement constituted part of a network of agreements made in the 1920s to restrict the supply of petroleum and to ensure that major, predominantly American, companies could control oil prices on world markets for the following decades.
 The Anglo-American Petroleum Agreement was based on negotiations between the United States and the United Kingdom over the control of Arab people and Middle Eastern oil wealth of Aramco.